syrac-org/syrac-blog/content/posts/xctrack-hack/index.md

 {{< image src="digital_signature.png" alt="Digital signature workflow" position="center" style="border-radius: 4px;" >}}

-This whole process relies on the impossiblity for someone without access to the private key to create a valid signature.
+This whole process relies on the computational infeasibility for someone without access to the private key to create a valid signature.

 ## The hack